shadowlion/blog/index.md

 ---
 layout: default
 ---
-Just a freelance web developer from Cincinnati, Ohio.
+Just a web developer from Cincinnati, Ohio.

 I started programming for medical research back in college in 2010 – it was my primary skill throughout my corporate career.
 After some introspection, I took a leap of faith and embarked on a career change into freelance web development in 2014, and I couldn’t be happier.